scipy/scipy.org/content/en/faq.md

 to support Python 3.x was NumPy 1.5.0.
 Python 3 support in SciPy was introduced in SciPy 0.9.0.

-## Does NumPy/SciPy work with PyPy?
+## Does SciPy work with PyPy?

 In general, yes.
 Recent improvements in [PyPy](http://pypy.org) have made the scientific Python stack work with PyPy.
-The NumPy and SciPy projects run PyPy in continuous integration and aim to further improve support over time.
-Since much of NumPy and SciPy is implemented as C extension modules, the code may not run any faster (for most cases it\'s significantly slower still, however, PyPy is actively working on improving this).
+Since much of SciPy is implemented as C extension modules, the code may not run any faster (for most cases it\'s significantly slower still, however, PyPy is actively working on improving this).
 As always when benchmarking, your experience is the best guide.

-## Does NumPy/SciPy work with Jython or C\#/.NET?
+## Does SciPy work with Jython or C\#/.NET?

 No, neither is supported.
 Jython never worked, because it runs on top of the Java Virtual Machine and has no way to interface with extensions